Herein, I review the use of baking soda for dark circles under the eyes. Eyes are windows to the soul – so they say.

 - Using baby wipes or a wet washcloth, gently remove the dried baking soda.

-- Dry up the skin and apply your preferred moisturizer to moist the area.
+- Dry up the skin and apply your preferred moisturizer to moisten the area.

 You will end up with smooth and nice skin under your eye if you apply this mixture as your exfoliant.